lpcsmath/base64/README.md

 ### Implementation of RFC 4648 in Scala.

-This Package provides operations to encode arbitrary collections of bytes to a Base64, Base32 or Base16 code (respectively decode from it).
+This library provides operations to encode arbitrary collections of bytes to a Base64, Base32 or Base16 code (respectively decode from it).
 Base on RFC 4648 the following codes are distinguished: